Navigating Newlywed Life Through A Financial Lens

 The Do’s and Don’ts of a Joint Account

 Marriage isn’t just about sharing a last name, bathroom, or your last bite of dessert.
 For some, it means sharing an account.
 Opening a joint bank account is a big step for many couples.
 Of course, the choice to get a joint bank account is dependent on every couple.
-A TD Ameritrade survey found 42% of couples living together keep a separate account.
+A CreditCards.com survey found 34% of couples have a mix of joint and separate accounts1.
 Whatever the case may be, there are pros and cons for newlyweds having a joint bank account.

 The Good: